Wandalen/wTools/module/core/collection_tools/Readme.md

 ### Basic Use Case :: `no_std` `HashSet` / `HashMap`

-When implementing a `no_std` environment with the `use_alloc` feature in your Rust project, you'll encounter a challenge: collections like `Vec` are imported differently depending on the availability of the `std` library.
+When implementing a `no_std` ( `!use_std` ) environment with the `use_alloc` feature in your Rust project, you'll encounter a challenge: collections like `Vec` are imported differently depending on the availability of the `std` library.
 Moreover, to use data structures such as `HashSet` or `HashMap` in a `no_std` context, it's necessary to depend on third-party crates, as these are not provided by the `alloc` crate directly.
 This crate aims to simplify the process of designing Rust libraries or applications that require these collections in a `no_std` environment, offering a more streamlined approach to working with dynamic data structures without the standard library.

 You can do